kicifans/eurofins-genomics-test-assignment/README.md

 Jackson
 ---------------------
 Additional things added, but would need some more work of:
 1.Exception added only to see if input IP address pattern id right.
+Should add more feedback from service, if responses or values inserted aren't as expected
 2.Added few basic tests to see if endpoints return same value as using services manualy.
+3.README formatting could use some work.